 Masks are mandatory on NYC public transport - (image: Alexandra Cronin)

 Even outdoors in New York, quite a few people were wearing masks.
-Indoors, it’s a much stricter story: face coverings are mandatory when visiting attractions, in your hotel reception and in restaurants (except when you’re eating of course!).
-I managed to squeeze in a Broadway show, and staff were actively walking around with signs telling people to put their ‘masks up’.
+Indoors, face coverings are commended when visiting attractions, in your hotel reception and in restaurants (except when you’re eating of course!).
+At the time of my visit (Nov 2021) I managed to squeeze in a Broadway show, and staff were actively walking around with signs telling people to put their ‘masks up’.
 This made me feel exceptionally safe during my trip, especially in crowded areas.

 Proof of Vaccination